HassanZafar-2021/AutoChain/README.md

 ## Installation

+(npm init - y)
+and
+(run npm I)
-npm init - y and run npm i for node modules and dependencies installed.
-Solona user targeted audience.
+for node modules and dependencies installed.
+Solana user targeted audience.

 ## Usage
 run npm run dev to start the program for both frontend and backend.